-ii) Utilize research tools effectively
+• Utilize research tools effectively

 By utilizing research tools effectively, it means making things a bit easier while researching by making use of Google scholar, Bing and Mendeley.
-The research tools enables the researcher to search and arrange documents with ease.
+The research tools enable the researcher to search and arrange documents with ease.

-iii) Locate data sources
+• Locate data sources

 Data sources can be in two forms; the primary data or the secondary data.
 Primary data includes information that is collected by the researcher purposefully for the research through observations, surveys and focus groups.
-Secondary data sources includes information that is retrieved from a preexisting document such as thesis, journals, internet, library searches and so on.
+Secondary data sources include information that is retrieved from a pre-existing document such as thesis, journals, internet, library searches and so on.

-iv) Identify collaborators
+• Identify collaborators